tkchafin/resistnet/README.md

 * Kalinowski ST, MH Meeuwig, SR Narum, ML Taper (2008) Stream trees: a statistical method for mapping genetic differences between populations of freshwater organisms to the sections of streams that connect them.
 Canadian Journal of Fisheries and Aquatic Sciences (65:2752-2760).

 If you find the code here useful for your research, for now please cite this repository:
-Chafin TK. autoStreamTree: Automating workflows for examining patterns of genetic differentiation in stream networks.
+* Chafin TK. autoStreamTree: Automating workflows for examining patterns of genetic differentiation in stream networks.
 DOI: Coming soon.

 ## Installation

-Conda installation coming soon.

 ### Prerequisites
 * Python 3
-* NumPY
+* numpy
-* SciPY
+* scipy
 * Matplotlib
 * Seaborn
 * networkx